Household-Management-101.com

 If you can't actually try to get the stain out immediately then you can at least pretreat it with some pretreatment product that is safe for long exposures, such as a stain stick.

 Be careful of pretreating by spraying a pretreatment spray because it makes the fabric damp and if it is not washed soon the cloth may mildew.
+In addition, some sprays are not safe for long term application, but are designed to be only on the cloth for a short time.

 If your child does not tell you about the stain, and you just find it on your own you may need to add some additional steps to try to remove the laundry stain, such as presoaking the item overnight.